District 9: Box office

 District 9 grossed US$115.6 million from the United States and Canada, with a worldwide total of $210,819,611, against a production budget of US$30 million.
-Documents from the Sony Pictures hack revealed the film turned a profit of $67 million.

 It opened in 3,048 theatres in Canada and the United States on 14 August 2009, and the film ranked first at the weekend box office with an opening gross of US$37.4 million.
 Among comparable science fiction films in the past, its opening attendance was slightly less than the 2008 film Cloverfield and the 1997 film Starship Troopers.
 The audience demographic for District 9 was 64 percent male and 57 percent people 25 years or older.
 The film stood out as a summer film that generated strong business despite little-known casting.
 Its opening success was attributed to the studio's unusual marketing campaign.
 In the film's second weekend, it dropped 49% in revenue while competing against the opening film Inglourious Basterds for the male audience, as Sony Pictures attributed the "good hold" to District 9's strong playability.

 The film enjoyed similar success in the UK with an opening gross of £2,288,378 showing at 447 cinemas.